depau/upython-relay-timer/README.md

 ```

 If you are using an ESP8266 with 1MB or more of flash, there's no need to create a custom build.
 If you're using an ESP32 with 512KB, you're on your own, read my patch and perform the same things on the ESP32 port.

+In short you can copy the 1MB build configurations, make it use the 512KB linker script and remove unnecessary modules such as NeoPixel driver, WebREPL, ussl (basic TLS implementation), etc.

 ## License